 Prostate cancer is the most common type of cancer that affects men in the United States.
 At Texas Urological Clinic, Shawn Todd, DO, PA, offers comprehensive diagnostic testing and screening services for prostate cancer.
 Dr. Todd also provides customized treatment plans to slow the growth of cancer cells or remove your prostate gland to prevent cancer from spreading.
 If you’re over 50 and haven’t had a screening for prostate cancer, schedule one online or call the office in Lufkin, Texas, today.

-Prostate cancer is cancer that occurs in a man’s prostate — a small walnut-shaped gland that produces the seminal fluid that nourishes and transports sperm.
+Prostate cancer starts in the cells of the prostate, a small, walnut-shaped gland that produces seminal fluid to nourish and transport sperm.